Can I be Fired After I Have Been Injured in the Workplace?

 Retaliation Against a Worker

 Because claims against your employer’s workers’ compensation policies can cause premiums to increase, employers sometimes have a mindset that they should keep employees from filing claims.
 In doing so, they may illegally discriminate against injured workers or terminate them depending on the situation.
 If you can prove that you were discriminated against and your employer unlawfully fired you, you may have a case.
 In these cases, you may choose to file a civil lawsuit against your employer.
-However, you will need an experienced attorney to move forward with your case.
-Call us today at Maggiano, DiGirolamo & Lizzi for more information on how we can help you!
+However, you will need an experienced workers’ compensation attorney to move forward with your case.
+Contact us FREE today at Maggiano, DiGirolamo & Lizzi for more information on how we can help you!